 Ninety nine percent of the time my cats landed on their feet but it was those few times where they would be off and fall over or take a misstep which in the moment is hilarious.
 But the lesson I learned here is in life just take a chance and go for it.
 Do you have an ambition or dream you want to try but are too scared to fail?
 Try it anyway!
 So what if you fall down, you get back up and try again.
 At least you took that chance in life and tried.

 Just being there counts

 This is a universal message for everyone.
 Sometimes when times get tough or you are going through a hellish ordeal personally or even professionally at work, your pet knows you inside and out.
 I can remember many occasion when my cats would be there to comfort me.
-Whether I was having an allergic reaction to nuts and had a break out in hives and a fever or crying my eyes out or just sick with a cold, there were right there.
+Whether I was having a bad day or just sick with a cold, they were right there.
 My cats would hop up on the bed beside me to let me know they were right there by my side.
 No they cannot get water or put covers on me, but just being there purring next to me helps soothe the soul.
 Just being there as a show of support is enough.

 We are all wonderfully and beautifully made.

 I love cats.
 It’s no secret.
 What I also love about cats (and dogs) is the variety of breeds that exist.
 The same manner that people come in all shapes, sizes and skin tones, our pets do too.
 I just find it remarkable the beauty in nature and God’s creatures on this Earth.